-Brooke: The MOB Society, MOB stands for Mothers of Boys.
-(Laughter)
+Brooke: The MOB Society – MOB stands for Mothers of Boys.

-Brooke: And yeah, we created that about 5 ½ years ago to encourage and equip mothers of boys to raise godly men.
+Brooke: And, um, yeah.
+We created that about 5 and a half years ago to encourage and equip mothers of boys to raise godly men.

-Jim: When you look at culture today, we all kind of fret as parents and listen, we talk about being the parents of girls, as well, so if you’re in that stage, don’t tune out, because a lot of this will apply to both boys and girls, but we do want to emphasize boys today.
+Jim: When you look at culture today, um, we all kind of fret as parents and listen, um , we talk about being the parents of girls, as well, so if you’re in that stage, don’t tune out, because a lot of this will apply to both boys and girls.
+But we do want to emphasize boys today.
 Why are we, as parents, so concerned about what boys are facing today?

-Brooke: I think part of it is because culturally, what we have learned to expect from our children or what we have accepted as the cultural norm for boys has changed so much over the last…
+Brooke: I think part of it is because what we 0 culturally, what we have learned to expect from our children, or what we have accepted as the cultural norm for boys has changed so much over the last…

-Brooke: Well, let me give you an example.
-I have two of what I call “those boys.”
-(Laughter) You know, they are the ones who are 250 percent boy.
+Brooke: You know, they are the ones who are 250 percent boy.
 They run me ragged.
-They’re aggressive, impulsive–
+They’re aggressive, impulsive…

 Jim: Lots of energy.

-Brooke: You know, years ago, they would’ve been the ones leading the pack and now they’re the ones that our culture looks at and says, we have to beat that out of them somehow.
+Brooke: You know, years ago, they would’ve been the ones leading the pack, and now they’re the ones that our – our culture looks at and says, “We have to beat that out of them somehow.”

-Brooke: Uh-hm, yeah.
+Brooke: Mm hmm.
+Yeah.
 I love that, because I do that all the time with them.
-I talk to them constantly about what a good man is, what a real man is.
+Um, I talk to them constantly about what a good man is, what a real man is.

 Jim: What are those attributes that you share with them?

-Brooke: –we’ve somehow, you know, hurt our men in some ways.
+Brooke: …We’ve somehow, you know, hurt our – our men in some ways.

 Jim: Why is prayer so important for kids, for your kids in general, but for boys even specifically?

-Brooke: –thought for sure that God was gonna give me an easy baby after our first one and that did not happen.
-(Laughter) So, I was one of those really weary moms who was desperate for God to do something in my home.
-I went to bed every night for the first several years of their lives, feeling like I had not been the kind of mom I wanted to be that day.
+Brooke: Um, so, I was one of those really weary moms who was desperate for God to do something in my home.
+I – I went to bed every night for the first several years of their lives, feeling like I had not been the kind of mom I wanted to be that day.

-Jim: Let me interrupt, because I need to understand that picture.
+Jim: I think – let me interrupt, because I need to understand that picture.
 What was happening that would give you that kind of fear or overwhelming sense?